Coffeehouse: Etymology

+The Arabic word qahwa (قهوة) is the origin of the Italian caffè (first attested as caveé in Venice in 1570), from which the English coffee and French café both derive.
+The Arabic term originally meant a type of wine, but after the wine ban by Islam, the name was transferred to coffee, thought to have a similar rousing effect.
+European knowledge of coffee (the plant, its seeds, and the drink made from the seeds) came through European contact with Turkey, likely via Venetian–Ottoman trade relations.

-The most common English spelling of café is the French word for both coffee and coffeehouse; it was adopted by English-speaking countries in the late 19th century.
+Café (/fr/) is the French word for both coffee and coffeehouse; it was adopted (as //ˈkæfeɪ//) by English-speaking countries in the late 19th century.
 The Italian spelling, caffè, is also sometimes used in English.
 In Southern England, especially around London in the 1950s, the French pronunciation was often facetiously altered to /kæf/ and spelt caff.

-The English word coffee and French word café (coffeehouse) both derive from the Italian caffè—first attested as caveé in Venice in 1570—and in turn derived from Arabic qahwa (قهوة).
-The Arabic term qahwa originally referred to a type of wine, but after the wine ban by Islam, the name was transferred to coffee because of the similar rousing effect it induced.
-European knowledge of coffee (the plant, its seeds, and the drink made from the seeds) came through European contact with Turkey, likely via Venetian-Ottoman trade relations.
+(Note: In the opinion of one author: "['Caff'] smacks too much of slumming it, of class tourism. ...
+I think it's occasionally acceptable to say it, but it's demeaning to cafe-owners to write it all the time.")

-The English word café to describe a restaurant that usually serves coffee and snacks rather than the word coffee that describes the drink, is derived from the French café.
+The English word café to describe a place that serves coffee and snacks (rather than the drink itself) is derived from the French café.
 The first café in France is believed to have opened in 1660.
-The first café in Europe is believed to have been opened in Belgrade, Ottoman Serbia in 1522 as a Kafana (Serbian coffee house).
+Meanwhile, the first café in Europe is believed to have been opened in Belgrade, Ottoman Serbia in 1522 as a Kafana (Serbian coffeehouse).